fkie-cad/cwe_checker/README.md

 [![Documentation](https://img.shields.io/badge/doc-stable-green.svg)](https://fkie-cad.github.io/cwe_checker/index.html)

 ## What is cwe_checker? ##
-cwe_checker is a suite of checks to detect common bug classes such as use of dangerous functions and simple integer overflows.
+cwe_checker is a suite of checks to detect common bug classes such as Null pointer dereferences and buffer overflows.
 These bug classes are formally known as [Common Weakness Enumerations](https://cwe.mitre.org/) (CWEs).
+The checks are based on a variety of anaylsis techniques ranging from simple heuristics to abstract interpretation-based data-flow analysis.
-Its main goal is to aid analysts to quickly find vulnerable code paths.
+Its main goal is to aid analysts to quickly find potentially vulnerable code paths.

 Its main focus are ELF binaries that are commonly found on Linux and Unix operating systems.
 The cwe_checker uses [Ghidra](https://ghidra-sre.org/) to disassemble binaries into one common intermediate representation and implements its own analyses on this IR.
-Hence, the analyses can be run on all CPU architectures that Ghidra can disassemble, which makes the *cwe_checker* a valuable tool for firmware analysis.
+Hence, the analyses can be run on most CPU architectures that Ghidra can disassemble, which makes the *cwe_checker* a valuable tool for firmware analysis.

 The following arguments should convince you to give *cwe_checker* a try: